wang-h/pynmt/README.md

 neither implementation details nor parameter tuning tricks.

 Implemented by Pytorch 0.4, though some modules references to OpenNMT-py, most parts (80%) are written by myself.
-I also paste the scripts for WMT 2018, you can start with them to build a baseline system.
+I also pasted the scripts for WMT 2018, you can start with them to build your own NMT system and evaluate your systems.

 REQUIREMENTS